rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 ...
 {{< /highlight >}}

-The initial axios setup is essentially the same as we completed using GraphiQL application before to access GitHub's GraphQL API, when you had to set a header with a personal access token and endpoint URL as well.
+The initial axios setup is essentially the same as we completed using the GraphiQL application before to access GitHub's GraphQL API, when you had to set a header with a personal access token and endpoint URL as well.

 Next, set up a form for capturing details about a GitHub organization and repository from a user.
 It should be possible to fill out an input field to request a paginated list of issues for a specific GitHub repository.
 First, there needs to be a form with an input field to enter the organization and repository.
 The input field has to update React's local state.
-Second, the form needs a submit button to request data about the organization and repository that the user provided in the input field, which located in the component's local state.
+Second, the form needs a submit button to request data about the organization and repository that the user provided in the input field, which are located in the component's local state.
 Third, it would be convenient to have an initial local state for the organization and repository to request initial data when the component mounts for the first time.

 Let's tackle implementing this scenario in two steps.
 The render method has to render a form with an input field.
 The form has to have an `onSubmit` handler, and the input field needs an `onChange` handler.
 The input field uses the `path` from the local state as a value to be a controlled component.
 The `path` value in the local state from the `onChange` handler updates in the second step.